Annual Child Advocate Awards

 These awards are:

-• Bishop Jesse R. DeWitt Child Advocacy Award
+- Bishop Jesse R. DeWitt Child Advocate Award

 Rev. Margaret Ann Williams, former Associate Executive of Church Relations at Marcy Newberry, served on the United Voices for Children Board of Directors for 33 years, including a term as president.
 Rev. Williams’ dedicated service has influenced the lives of children, the church, and the community for nearly 50 years.
 Award recipients model her “Joy of Serving” within the Northern Illinois Conference Community.